Hans Reingruber: Career

 Reingruber started his career at the Prussian Ministry for Public Works which was renamed as the Reich Ministry of Transport in 1919.
 He served there until 1933.
 Following the Nazi rule he refused to become a member of the Nazi Party and left the ministry.
 He joined the Technical University of Dresden (TU Dresden) where he was a professor of railway and traffic engineering from 1934 to 1945.
 He served as its Prorector between 1946 and 1948.
 On 11 October 1949 Reingruber was appointed minister of traffic to the cabinet led by Minister President Otto Grotewohl.
 Reingruber was one of the cabinet members who were not a member of the ruling Party Socialist Unity Party.
-He also served the dean of the faculty of civil engineering from 1950 to 1952.
-He served as transport minister until 30 April 1953 when Erwin Kramer succeeded him in the post.
+He also served as the dean of the faculty of civil engineering from 1950 to 1952.
+His ministerial tenure ended on 30 April 1953, and he was succeeded by Roman Chwalek in the post.
 Following the end of his ministerial tenure Reingruber returned to the TU Dresden and served as the department chair.